Celebrate Pi Day!

 It’s the only holiday to honor a number: Pi Day, on 3-14, the beginning digits of the infinite, non-repeating decimal expansion of pi = 3.1415926… This important number is the ratio of a circle’s circumference to its diameter, but pi is also irrational and transcendental — and humans have known about it for thousands of years.
 So, join the Jackson College Mathematics & Engineering Department in our celebration of an incredible number, symbol, and concept!

 Picture: From The Self-Referential Cookbook: the first 13 digits of Pi (last displayed digit rounded).

-In 2018, sadly, Jackson College will be on Spring Break during the official Pi Day, but we’ve decided to host events later in March to extend the fun!
+In 2019, sadly, Jackson College will be on Spring Break during the official Pi Day, but we’ve decided to host events in February to anticipate and celebrate the day!

 Victor Cuiss Fieldhouse, Central Campus (during the home basketball game vs. Mid Michigan College)

 - Four competitions — all of which offer terrific prizes to the winners!